 When we compare Microsoft Teams vs Zoom for business, security is a top priority.
 While both claim to take security seriously, Microsoft Teams uses end-to-end encryption, multi-factor authentication, Rights Management Services support, in-transit encryption, and Secure Real-time Transport Protocol technology for audio and video data.

 Microsoft provides detailed information about the user data it collects and how it is used.
 Zoom, on the other hand, uses AES-256 encryption and 256-bit TLS encryption.
 End-to-end encryption is optional on Zoom.
 It uses a variety of other security protocols, such as waiting rooms and password-protected meetings.

-4. Technical support
+4. Technical Support

-5. Video quality
+5. Video Quality

-- Microsoft 365 Business Basic – offers all the features of the free package plus 1TB of cloud storage and a maximum meeting time of 24 hours.
+- Microsoft 365 Business Basic – offers all the features of the free package plus 1 TB of cloud storage and a maximum meeting time of 24 hours.
 It costs € 4.20 per month per user.

-- Office 365 E3 – offers all of the above features plus unlimited cloud storage, advanced security, and support.
-It costs €19,70 per user per month.
+- Office 365 E3 – offers all the above features plus unlimited cloud storage, advanced security and support.
+It costs €19.70 per user per month.

 Pro – allows up to 100 participants with a maximum cloud storage of 1 GB.
 The meeting time is a maximum of 30 hours and costs € 13.99 per month per user.

-Enterpise – this has all the above features and can accommodate 1000 participants with the Enterprise+.
+enterprise – this has all the above features and can accommodate 1000 participants with the Enterprise+.
 It also has a dedicated customer success manager and costs $18.99 per month per user.